-28.823 If the primary victim holds Theocracy he may, before beginning to resolve this calamity, immediately sacrifice two commodity cards from his hand of his choice to stop the Iconoclasm and Heresy from happening.
+28.823 If the primary or secondary victim holds Theocracy he may sacrifice two commodity cards of his choice from his hand instead of reducing cities.
 These cards are shuffled back into the appropriate decks after the Acquire Civilization Cards phase.
-If the primary victim does not hold two commodity cards he may not use this ability and the Iconoclasm and Heresy must be resolved.
+If the victim does not hold two commodity cards he may not use this ability.